Millions in path of potential bomb cyclone as major winter storm to slam central U.S.

 Denver is under a blizzard warning through midnight and could receive as much as a foot of snow.

-Nearly 1,000 flights out of Denver International Airport were canceled ahead of the storm, according to the Post.
-FlightAware, a flight tracking site, listed more than 1,400 delays and more than 1,500 cancellations across the United States as of 12:45 p.m.
+Almost 1,000 flights out of Denver International Airport were canceled ahead of the storm, according to the Post.
+FlightAware, a flight tracking site, listed more than 1,400 delays and more than 1,500 cancellations across the country as of 12:45 p.m.
 ET.

-Between Wednesday and Friday, the storm will cause heavy rain, severe thunderstorms, isolated flooding, heavy snow, blizzard conditions and high winds across large swaths of the central United States, according to the NWS.
+Between Wednesday and Friday, the storm will cause heavy rain, severe thunderstorms, isolated flooding, heavy snow, blizzard conditions and high winds across large swaths of the central U.S., according to the NWS.

 The majority of the snow from the storm was falling in the Rockies on Wednesday morning, but blizzard conditions were expected from northeast Colorado to western South Dakota by the afternoon.